What is Play? And what does it mean to be playful?

 So, what does this all mean in practice?
 I hope, perhaps, to explore this a bit further in future posts (although, judging by my previous record, this might be something of a vain hope on my part!)
 For now, I’ll leave us with two simple takeaways:

 When we make time to play, let us just play!
-Click To Tweet Let us make all of life more playful, by incorporating more things that have no purpose at all!
-Click To Tweet
+Share on X Let us make all of life more playful, by incorporating more things that have no purpose at all!
+Share on XThank you for reading this.
+Please do share with others, and let me know your thoughts.
+Thank you!

 My thoughts about play and playfulness have been revived and refocused by Ben Ross (The Flying Racoon) and his 100 Days of Play.
 Do take a look.